jazzband/django-admin-sortable/README.md

 django-admin-sortable is currently used in production.

-### What's new in 1.5.5?
+### What's new in 1.6?
-- Improved url resolution to sorting urls
-- Fixed a potential issue with JavaScript namespace on sortable() calls that could prevent sortable from working in environments where jQuery is already included, such as Django-CMS
+- Faster query counting - thanks [PyKaB](https://github.com/PyKaB)
+- Updated jQueryUI to be compatible with jQuery 1.9.x or higher.
+- Django 1.6 compatibility

 ### Future